vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 }
 </pre>

-This query searches using a pre-defined *userProfile* input with weights, this could be used to serve personalized search results:
+This query searches the tracks using a sparse learned *userProfile* representation:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>